Effect of spacetime geometry on neutrino oscillations: Neutrino mixing and oscillation: Three neutrinos

-If the matter density is uniform, or the variation is slow enough, the equation for the evolution of flavor eigenstates can be written as\footnote{In~\cite{Akhmedov:2004ny} as well as in the RPP~\cite{ParticleDataGroup:2020ssz}, $U$ and $U^\dagger$ appear in place of $U^*$ and $U^T$, respectively.
-That is possibly a typo, as we start from the same Eq.~(\ref{2.mixing}) and find the same final results (Eq.~(\ref{3.mixing.full}) and following equations, for $\lambda_i=0$) as those works.}
+where $A=\frac{G_F}{\sqrt{2}}n_e$\,.
+If the matter density is uniform, or the variation is slow enough, the equation for the evolution of flavor eigenstates can be written as\footnote{In~\cite{Akhmedov:2004ny} as well as in the RPP~\cite{ParticleDataGroup:2022pth}, $U$ and $U^\dagger$ appear in place of $U^*$ and $U^T$, respectively.
+That is possibly a typo, as we start from the same Eq.~(\ref{2.mixing}) and find the same final results when $\lambda_i=0$ as those works.}

 We have used the definition